hemanth090/MarketAnalysis/README.md

 ## Contact Details
 For any inquiries, please reach out to:
-- Name: Your Name
+- Name: Hemanth
-- Email: your.email@example.com
+- Email: naveenhemanth4@gmail.com

 ## Troubleshooting
 - If you encounter issues while running the application, ensure all dependencies are installed and the correct Python version is being used.